aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/embed-attachment-to-pdf/_index.md

 type: docs
 weight: 380
 url: /nodejs-cpp/embed-attachment-to-pdf/
-description: Learn how to embed an Ole Object as an attachment in a PDF using Aspose.Cells for Node.js via C++.
+description: Learn how to embed an OLE object as an attachment in a PDF using Aspose.Cells for Node.js via C++.
 ai_search_scope: cells_nodejscpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-In Excel, you can insert an Ole Object with source data ([embedded-attachments-example.xlsx](embedded-attachments-example.xlsx)).
-Double click the Ole Object, and the embedded file will be opened.
+In Excel, you can insert an OLE object with source data ([embedded-attachments-example.xlsx](embedded-attachments-example.xlsx)).
+Double‑click the OLE object, and the embedded file will be opened.

-Generally, while converting to PDF, the Ole Object will be rendered as an icon or a thumbnail without the Ole Object source data.
-With option [PdfSaveOptions.getEmbedAttachments()](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getEmbedAttachments--) you can embed the Ole Object source data as an attachment in PDF.
-You can double-click the icon or the thumbnail in PDF to open the source file of the Ole Object.
+Generally, when converting to PDF, the OLE object is rendered as an icon or a thumbnail without the source data.
+With the option [PdfSaveOptions.getEmbedAttachments()](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getEmbedAttachments--) you can embed the OLE object source data as an attachment in the PDF.
+You can double‑click the icon or the thumbnail in the PDF to open the source file of the OLE object.

 ```javascript
 const AsposeCells = require("aspose.cells.node");